seeq12/seeq-clustering/README.md

 ![N|Scheme](images/contourpoints.png)

-This allows for a new test point (say, during calculation of Condition) to be compared against the contour points to determine if that new test point is in the cluster or not.
+This allows for a new test point (say, during calculation of Seeq condition) to be compared against the contour points to determine if that new test point is in the cluster or not.
 Owing to the nature of the random walk, this method is probabilistic and will not capture every member point 100% of the time.
 This membership definition is only used for visual clustering.

 Pseudo code for deterimining cluster membership: